Object tracking using GNN

 end

-The plot_tracks function visualises the tracking process.
-The function creates a visualisation that allows comparing the performance of the algorithm with real values in dynamics, it includes the following logic.
+The plot_tracks function visualizes the tracking process.
+The function creates a visualization that allows you to compare the operation of the algorithm with real values in dynamics, and includes the following logic.

 - Blue dots (scatter) – current measurements (detections).

-- Blue dashed lines - real trajectories of objects (obj1, obj2).
+- The blue dotted lines represent the real trajectories of objects (obj1, obj2).

-- Red squares - GNN tracks with history (solid line).
+- The red squares represent GNN tracks with a history (solid line).

 function plot_tracks(tracks::Vector{Track}, detections::Vector{Detection}, obj1, obj2, step)